Sale Will Be Live On

 In Stock online: 4

-Cobalt Blue: “True blue,” first manufactured in 1804.
+Cobalt Blue is considered a “True blue,” first manufactured in 1804.
 This colour is well worth the price because of its functional properties and unique colour, which cannot be mixed.

 Phthalo Blue PB15:1 is a structural variant of Phthalo Blue PB15 that produces more reddish tones.